 This thing is so useful!
 You can magnetize it anywhere within reach or stick it right to your embroidery itself by sticking a second magnet or disk of metal behind it ( I happened to have some blank golf markers that I used to test this).

-You can also insert a magnet into the floss organizers (there is an option hole ready to go.
-Cover with veneer or glue it in well, and then you can magnetize your needle minder right onto the organizer.
+You can also insert a magnet into the floss organizers (there is an optional hole ready to go.
+Cover with veneer or glue your magnet in well, and then you can magnetically stick your needle minder right onto the organizer.

 These are incredibly easy.
 Using the trick shown above in the cutting section I scored both sides of these designs.
 Then you just slide your thread in the slots and wrap them up!
 These are designed to fit a regular bobbin case and could easily be cut from a much thinner material to make the most of them.

 I would recommend Rowmark Lucent – if you want something thin and affordable.
-This flexible acrylic cuts great and is much cheaper than the plywood or 1/8″ acryluc
+This flexible acrylic cuts great and is much cheaper than the plywood or 1/8″ acrylic.

 For Lucent Acrylic Start with: